robotology/gym-ignition/README.md

 The setup instructions expect a **Ubuntu** distribution with at least **Python 3.6**.
 Gym-Ignition is compatible also with other distributions (and, also, other OSs) under the assumption that the Ignition Robotics suite can be installed either from repos or source.
-Though, to keep the instructions simple, we only report the steps for the Ubuntu distro.
+Though, to keep the instructions simple, we only list the steps for Ubuntu Bionic 18.04.

+We follow the policy of supporting the most recent Ubuntu LTS distribution, excluding the periods close to a new release.
+Old LTS distribution are no longer officially supported as soon as the the first minor release of the new LTS becomes available.

 The process is different whether you're an _user_ that wants to create environments using Gym-Ignition or you are a _developer_ that wants to edit the Python and C++ upstream code.